Docs Menu

 2

-• If you started mongosync with enableUserWriteBlocking set to true, mongosync blocks all write operations on the entire source cluster during the commit (step 4) for you.
+• If you start mongosync with enableUserWriteBlocking set to true, mongosync blocks all write operations on the entire source cluster during the commit (step 4) for you.

-• If you didn't start mongosync with enableUserWriteBlocking, ensure that writes are disabled.
+• If you didn't start mongosync with enableUserWriteBlocking, ensure that you disable writes.
 For example, run the setUserWriteBlockMode command on the source cluster:

 db.adminCommand( {